tiipotto/tii/README.md

 HTTP 500 without any response body.
 The `ErrorHandler` has full access to the `Request` expect for the possibly already consumed body and the Err value in the result which can be used in a Boxed version with downcast_ref.

 The `ErrorHandler` itself may also return an Err value.
-This error is assumed fatal for the connection and Humpty will NOT write any bytes to the connection respond to such a request.
+This error is assumed fatal for the connection and Tii will NOT write any bytes to the connection respond to such a request.
 The error is propagated all the way back to the user of the library to the `handle_connection` fn which originally accepted the Raw Connection.
 There the user of the library may decide to log such a fatal error.